Two views of U.S.S. CAPRICORNUS (AKA/LKA-57) at sea

 There is a USS CAPRICORNUS discussion site on Yahoo which contains additional materials in its Files section including copies of recent Association newsletters.
 If interested go to: http://groups.yahoo.com/group/USSCAPRICORNUS/ .

 A traditional central part of Association reunions is an annual Remembrance Ceremony recalling shipmates, spouses and other members of "The U.S.S.
 CAPRICORNUS Association Family" who have passed on since the last reunion.
-Here are views of this year's ceremony,, held aboard the light cruiser USS LITTLE ROCK permanently moored and open to the public at the Buffalo-Erie County NY Naval Park.
-This year's ceremony remembered ten people who had passed on.
-Association Chairman Tom Longo read out each of their names and World War II veteran Dick Cordano rang the Association's Ship's Bell for each.
-At the right is Mr. Cordano with six young "Cappy grandchildren" who attended this year's reunion.
+Here are views of this year's ceremony, held at the Harry S. Truman Presidential Library and Museum in Independence, MO.
+This year's ceremony remembered six people about whose passing we learned since our reunion last year.
+Association Chairman Tom Longo read out each of their names, and World War II veterans Philip "Bobo" Barbaro and Bor Eberhart rang the Association's Ship's Bell for each.
+At the right are two more photos from this year's ceremony.

 NOW HEAR THIS!

-ALL HANDS ON DECK FOR REUNION KANSAS CITY IN 2015!
+ALL HANDS ON DECK FOR REUNION LAS VEGAS IN 2016!

 In 2010 Association members donated to fund a commemorative U.S.S.
 CAPRICORNUS Plaque that has been mounted for permanent display on the Memorial Wall of the United States Navy Memorial on Pennsylvaniaa Avenue in Washington, D.C.
 A picture of the Plaque is above.

-This website updated July 15, 2014 to reflect Reunion Buffalo/Niagara Falls 2014 now past and to point to Reunion Kansas City next year.
+This website updated July 10, 2015 to reflect Reunion Kansas City now past and to point to Reunion Las Vegas next year.

 Association Chairman Tom Longo told the following story when he unveiled his personally-purchased USS CAPRICORNUS model for the first time at our reunion Welcome Dinner in Buffalo on June 9, 2014.
 For the better part of ten years Tom had looked for a model to build of the U.S.S.
 CAPRICORNUS or some similar AKA-type ship that might have doubled as her.
 Tom scoured the Internet repeatedly but found nothing except a picture of the box of an apparently German "Andromeda Klasse USS CAPRICORNUS" model kit.
 But that actual model kit was nowhere to be found, not on Google, not on eBay, nada.
 So Tom looked further and discovered on the Internet a firm in San Diego that custom-buildts museum-quality models of all types - Navy ships, commercial ships, private yachts, airplanes and more.
 The firm is San Diego Modelmakers and their website is www.sdmodelmakers.com.